 The best mandolines are more than just sharp slicers.
 Experts say fast cleanup, convenient height adjustments and a comfortable hand guard that grips food securely are all important features in a mandoline slicer.
 The best mandolines will also be versatile, with the ability to slice a variety of thicknesses, dice, julienne and even cube.
 Some can make waffle cuts as well.
-If you want to go above and beyond slicing veggies, see our discussion of meat slicers and spiralizers elsewhere in this report.
+If you want to go above and beyond slicing veggies, see our discussion of spiralizers elsewhere in this report.

-No other mandoline slicer gets the kind of love that the Swissmar Börner V Power Mandoline, V-7000 (Est. $50) does.
+No other mandoline slicer gets the kind of love that the Swissmar Bšrner V Power Mandoline, V-7000 (Est. $50) does.
 It excels in professional tests and in real-world kitchens, with an extremely easy-to-use design, a safe, ambidextrous hand guard, and a sturdy, durable construction.

 Best of all, it's a top performer in all slicing tasks.
-It has four thickness settings (1 mm, 3 mm, 5 mm, and 7 mm) and includes four different blades.
+It comes with four thickness settings (1 mm, 3 mm, 5 mm, and 7 mm) and includes four different blades.
 Altogether, there are enough adjustments for up to 10 different cuts and each blade has markings to guide you to the correct setting.
 It's reported as very simple and safe to swap out the inserts and to adjust them.
 In addition to slicing, The V Power V-7000 dices, juliennes, shreds and cubes.
 It's said to be very sharp, making precise cuts quickly, cleanly and consistently.
 It even works well on very thin tomato slices, something other mandoline slicers struggle with.

-Safety is where the Swissmar Börner V Power Mandoline, V-7000 really shines, however.
+Safety is where the Swissmar Bšrner V Power Mandoline, V-7000 really shines, however.
 It has a hand guard that experts and owners say offers enough coverage to fully protect your hands, yet glides smoothly and leaves almost no waste.
 The storage feature includes a blade guard that snaps together with all the other pieces to make a single, compact unit for storage and it has a safety setting that recesses the blade.
 One caveat: The blade guard is removable and we did read reports of people cutting themselves when they weren't using it.
-It's again important to keep the blade guard in place when slicing vegetables with the V-7000 to avoid injury.
+It's very important to keep the blade guard in place when slicing vegetables with the V-7000 to avoid injury.

 Walk into any professional kitchen and you're likely to find a few "Bennie's" lying around.
-That's what many chefs affectionately call the Benriner Japanese Mandoline Slicer (Est. $23).
+That's what many chefs affectionately call the Benriner Japanese Mandoline Slicer (Est. $25).
 It gets top reviews from both professionals and experts for its great performance and user-friendly design.
 An adjustable knob changes blade height quickly and precisely, and the slim hand-held body style stores easily in most kitchen drawers or cabinets.

 The Benriner Japanese Mandoline Slicer's performance is first-class; reviewers say it slices thinner than most mandolines and also produces excellent julienne cuts.
 It comes with three interchangeable blades, fine, medium and coarse, but does not include a blade for crinkle or waffle cuts.
-Some say it's too narrow for their purposes, but it can be purchased in a wide body design as the Benriner Wide-Body Large Slicer (Est. $35).
+Some say it's too narrow for their purposes, but it can be purchased in a wide body design as the Benriner Wide-Body Large Slicer (Est. $45).

 Keep in mind that this is considered a slicer for professional or experienced cooks.
 As a result, its small hand guard is easy to remove and doesn't provide much protection.
 We read plenty of stories of people who cut the heck out of their hands -- or even sliced off the tip of a finger -- because they become distracted or misjudged the distance to the blade.
 Even experienced chefs bear the scars of using this sharp slicer.
 If you do opt for this professional-grade mandoline, consider investing in a pair of cut-resistant gloves as well.

-Elsewhere in this Report:
+Elsewhere in this report: